RobertBoganKang/file_processing/README.md

 * Function `before`: do something just before multiprocessing;

-* Function `callback`: callback will do operation after each process done.
+* Function `callback`: callback will do operation after each process done, with input:

-  Input:

   * `None`;
   * `1` argument: combined input;